frasercadger/netpbm_examples/README.md

 My motiviation is to learn more about image processing myself, and share this with others.

+## Requirements ##

+All examples have been written and tested on a Debian Linux (Jessie) environment, however there is no platform specific code, only standard POSIX I/O so the examples should work on most Unix-like systems.
+They will, however probably require some porting to run on Windows.

+Compiler: gcc

+Build system: GNU Make

+External libraries: libnetpbm

 ## Examples ##

 Examples will be listed here as and when they are ready for public consumption.
 If you